-Fidelity is part of the Fidelity International Group (Fidelity Group).
-You can find out more about Fidelity at retirement.fidelity.co.uk/about-us.
-The Fidelity Group operates in many countries; the main countries for the purposes of the Plan are the United Kingdom, Ireland and India.
+FIL Life Insurance Limited is part of the Fidelity International Group (Fidelity Group) and operates in the United Kingdom.
+You can find out more about Fidelity at retirement.fidelity.co.uk/about-us

-Fidelity and the Trustees can be contacted using the contact details at the end of this Statement.
+Fidelity and the Trustees can be contacted using the contact details at the end of this guide.